stelzinga/MF/MGT_99.Legend.md

 - Business Continuity (Routines to continue all other prd Sub-Goals in case of a disruption or more broadly a disaster).
 - Production Reporting (of all aspects related to Production to Stakeholders)
 - Continuous improvement (small Project performed within Production)
+- Research & Development (used mostly in manufacturing, leads to Change)
 - Production Support

 In which: